andreas-schoch/dominoscript/readme.md

 Floats don't exist in DominoScript.
 I'd suggest to scale up numbers by a factor of 10, 100, 1000 or whatever precision you need.

 *(I know that pico-8 uses 32-bits for numbers but treats them as 16.16 fixed point numbers.
 I am not quite sure if that is just a convention or if pico8's API actually treats them as fixed point numbers.
-I would like to eventually add some trigonometry instructions to DominoScripts "D9-mode" but unsure what the best way would be)*
+I would like to eventually add some trigonometry instructions to DominoScript but am unsure what the most practical way would be)*

 ### How the Instruction Pointer Moves

 The instruction pointer (`IP`) keeps track of the current cell address that will be used for the next instruction.
 Since DominoScript is 2D and non-linear, it isn't obvious where the IP will move to without understanding the fundamental rules and the Navigation Modes.

-**Before the program starts:**
+<ins>**Before the program starts:** </ins>
-- the interpreter will scan the grid from top-left to top-right, move down and repeat until it finds the first domino.
+- the interpreter will scan the grid from <ins>top-left to top-right</ins>, move down and repeat until it finds the first domino.
 - Upon reaching the first domino, the IP is placed at the address of the first found domino half.
 - If no domino could be found, the program is considered finished.

-**During the program execution:** The IP will adhere to the following rules:
+<ins>**During the program execution:**</ins> The IP will adhere to the following rules:

 - <span id="rule_01">**`Rule_01`**:</span> The IP moves in all cardinal directions, never diagonally.
-How dominos are parsed is all relative to that.
-For example the horizontal domino `3—5` can be interpreted as the base7 number `35` (IP moves eastwards) or `53` (IP moves westwards).
+How dominos are parsed, is all relative to that.
+For example, the horizontal domino `3—5` can be interpreted as the base7 number `35` (IP moves eastwards) or `53` (IP moves westwards).
 Same thing for vertical dominos.

 - <span id="rule_02">**`Rule_02`**:</span> The IP will always move from one half (entry) of the same domino to the other half (exit) of the same domino.

 - <span id="rule_03">**`Rule_03`**:</span>  If the IP cannot move to a new domino, the program is considered finished.
-If a `JUMP` happens to move to an empty cell, a `JumpToEmptyCellError` is thrown and the program exits with a non-zero code
+If a `JUMP` happens to move to an empty cell, a `JumpToEmptyCellError` is thrown and the program terminates with a non-zero exit code.

 - <span id="rule_04">**`Rule_04`**:</span> At the exit half of a domino, the IP will never move back to the entry half.
 It will always try to move to a new domino.
-That means there are 0 to 3 potential options for the IP to move.
+That means, there are at most <ins>0 to 3 potential options for the IP to move</ins>.

 - <span id="rule_05">**`Rule_05`**:</span>  When the IP needs to move to a new domino, it is possible that there are no valid moves despite there being dominos around.
 The [Navigation Mode](#how-navigation-modes-work) decides where the IP can and cannot move next.

 ### How Navigation Modes work

-In a nutshell Navigation Modes are predefined "behaviours" that follow a specific deterministic pattern.
-There are a lot of different nav modes.
-Some of them simple and logical, and others a bit more complex and chaotic.
+In a nutshell: Navigation Modes are predefined "behaviours" that follow a specific priority or pattern.

+> [!TIP]
 > Change navigation modes using the [NAVM](#navm) instruction.

 First I'm gonna bombard you with some jargon: